allytrope/variant-analysis/README.md

 ## Running

 Running `snakemake` directly within the project's main directory on the command line will initiate the program by calling `workflow/Snakefile`.
 To perform a "dry-run", you can use the command `snakemake -n`.
 This will check that the rules are functional without actually processing any data.
 This is can be helpful to quickly test for any obvious problems with new rules.
+If an upstream file has been modified after a downstream one, Snakemake tries to redo the pipeline from the modified file.
+If done accidentally, this will delete downstream files, making the rules between run again.
+So it is good practice to perform the dry-run before each actual run to make sure important files aren't deleted.
+If a file was accidentally modified and downstream files don't want to be deleted, use Unix command `touch` on all downstream files in order of their creation.
+This will update the "last modified" timestamps.

+### Cluster

-To actually run the program on a SGE cluster, the following command can be issued from the directory:
+To actually run the program on a SGE cluster, the following command can be issued from the project directory:
-`VAR=smk_variant; snakemake --use-conda --cluster "qsub -V -b n -cwd -pe smp {threads} -N $VAR -o $VAR.output.log -e $VAR.error.log" -j 100`
+`NAME=smk_variant; LOG=log/dirname; nohup snakemake --use-conda --cluster "qsub -V -b n -cwd -pe smp {threads} -N $NAME -o $NAME.out.log -e $NAME.err.log" -j 20` > $LOG/$NAME.smk.log 2>&1

-The integer in `-j 100` will determine the number of jobs submitted at once to the cluster.
-Hence a higher number will usually finish quicker, but could take up nodes for others who might be using the cluster. `threads` is replaced with the the integer from the corresponding rule. `-o` and `-e` refer to the paths to output and error logs respectively.
-These may also be changed.
+The integer in `-j 20` will determine the number of jobs submitted at once to the cluster.
+Hence a higher number will usually finish quicker, but could take up nodes for others who might be using the cluster. `threads` is replaced with the the integer after `threads:` from the corresponding rule.
+So this can be left alone within the command itself.
+Set the names for variables `NAME` and `LOG`. `NAME` will be the name given to the SGE and viewable with the `qstat` command. `NAME` also be used for the log files. `LOG` is then the directory in which the log files will be stored.
+This can be changed as needed to help organize logs.

+Besides the generating the files given in the Snakefile's `rule all`, the above command will also generate log files.
 Check these when errors occur.
-Often snakemake will just say that a nonzero exit code has been given.
-In order to find the problem, the snakemake job will have to be run outside of a cluster.
-The command for executing this way is: `snakemake --use-conda -c2`.
+There are three logs:
+    * `.smk.log` tells what jobs have been submitted, what files each is trying to make, and when jobs have completed.
+    * `.err.log` gives details about the actual jobs themselves.
+When submitting more than one job at once, this can become cluttered with interleaved messages from different jobs.
+To better find an error message for a specific job, it might require running only a single job at a time, which can be done by setting `-j 1`.
+    * `.out.log` prints output messages from the jobs.
+Once again, these will be interleaved.
+But in general, there is fewer information in the this file and often not as important as the error log.

+### Local

+To perform a command without producing parallel-running jobs, use: `snakemake --use-conda -c2`.
 The integer in `-c2` refers to the number of threads that this process will use.
 This can be increased as needed.
 Since some processes may take a long time, it is suggested that you use `nohup snakemake --use-conda -c2`.
 With this command, even if a connection is lost, snakemake will continue the command and leave the error log inside a file labelled `nohup.out`.
+A single snakemake command will only run one job at a time.
+This means that it will be a slower process than on a cluster; however, this will make log files much cleaner.
+Often, cluster-run log files will be jumbled or missing sections, making finding the error difficult or sometimes not possible.
+So if the error can't be found from a cluster run, this approach will help finding the error message.